Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 Daily Rate: $125 to $200

-Class B vans are built on van chassis like the Mercedes Sprinter, Ford Transit, or Ram ProMaster.
+Class B campervans are built on van chassis — the Mercedes Sprinter, Ford Transit, and Ram ProMaster are the most common platforms in the Los Angeles market.

 Why they excel in Los Angeles: